Brythe40/Brythe40/README.md

 ### Hi there 👋

-My name is Bryce Olivier and I am a Senior Software Engineering major at Louisiana State University!
+My name is Bryce Olivier and I am a Computer Science LSU alumn!

-🌱 Open for work opportunities!

 📧 You can reach me at: [boliv31@lsu.edu](mailto:boliv31@lsu.edu)